gingerfocus/neomacs/README.md

 returned to the root then it moves there.
 I think this would be a very small breaking change for some obscure keys but a net good for things.
 Although first I should just implement the basics.

+# Devolopment

+## Binary Size
+Best kept small, currently about 380k on Fast and 100k on Small.
+Might want to statically compile to see the size there.